2021 Offshore General Sailing Instructions (GSIs)

 11.4 A boat finishing after dark, or if the Race Committee is not on station at the finish, shall take its own finishing time and attempt to record any boat finishing directly ahead and directly astern and shall give this information to the Race Committee if requested.

-12.1 The protest period shall begin immediately upon completion by the last competing boat and shall last for 90 minutes.
+12.1 The protest period shall begin immediately when Signal Boat returns to the dock and shall last for 60 minutes.
 This protest time limit will be posted on the Signal Boat and/or the Official Notice Board.

 12.2 A boat intending to protest another boat must so notify the Race Committee by hail or radio transmission immediately after finishing or retiring and be acknowledged by the Race Committee.
 This notification must include the protested boat’s name and/or sail number.